Lear (LEA) Q2 2017 Results - Earnings Call Transcript

 Matthew J. Simoncini - Lear Corp.

 Yeah.
 When we last announced our backlog, we had a backlog going into 2018 of $900 million and of 2019 of $650 million.
 Now, 2019 still have a lot of open sourcing.
 We'd expect that number to increase.
-But we've been averaging the first year of the backlog right around $1 billion on average, and we'd expect that to be true and hold true based on what we're seeing in the marketplace.
+But we've been averaging the first year of the backlog right around $1 billion on average and we'd expect that to be true and hold true based on what we're seeing in the marketplace.

 David Leiker - Robert W. Baird & Co., Inc.

 Yeah.
-And then, what about with the backlog at Grupo Antolin?
+And then what about with the backlog at Grupo Antolin?

 Matthew J. Simoncini - Lear Corp.

 With Grupo, we'd expect it to grow at a market rate, I don't know, 2%, 3% thereabouts.
 We're still digging through, in many cases, their bookings.
 It's a good business, came in with some great kind of technology and structures that we think we can leverage.
 It's a well-run segment of their business or was a well-run segment of their business and expands our customer reach into some of the premium European automakers.
-So, we think with that, we can accelerate growth.
+So, we think with that we can accelerate growth.

 David Leiker - Robert W. Baird & Co., Inc.